breadboard-ai/breadboard/recipes/components/search-google/README.md

 ### Secrets

-This recipe requires the following secrets to be set to be exported as environment variables:
+This board requires the following secrets to be set to be exported as environment variables:

 - `GOOGLE_CSE_ID` - The Google Custom Search Engine ID.
 You can get this from the [Google Custom Search Engine Console](https://cse.google.com/cse/all).
 - `PALM_KEY` - The key for the PaLM API.